prabin-acharya/fb-auto-expand-posts/README.md

 - Chrome Extension that automatically expands long Facebook posts(by clicking "See More")

 # Load locally
-**The extension is currently under review for publication on the Chrome Web Store.
-In the meantime, you can manually load the extension by following the steps below:**
+**The extension is currently not published on the Chrome Web Store.
+You can manually load the extension by following the steps below:**
 1. Clone this repository.
 2. Load the Extension in Chrome:
     - Open Chrome.